 How do I get involved in a Math Teachers’ Circle?

-You can learn more about our network and attend a mock circle session at the fall NCCTM conference in Greensboro.
-Please contact Nathan Borchelt email@example.com if you are interested in joining a meeting near you, or starting a new circle.
+You can learn more about our network and attend an MTC session at the fall NCCTM conference in Winston-Salem.
+Please contact Nathan Borchelt firstname.lastname@example.org if you are interested in joining a meeting near you, or starting a new circle.

 In addition to regular members, each MTC also needs a leadership team with two K-12 teachers and one or two higher education faculty.
 If you would like assistance finding higher education faculty for your leadership team, please feel free to contact Sloan Despeaux at email@example.com.

 What additional support is available for Math Teachers’ Circles in North Carolina?

 MTCs started in 2006 at the American Institute of Mathematics (AIM; www.aimath.org).
 Since then, AIM has worked with teams of teachers and professors around the country to start more than 80 MTCs in 37 states.
 Through the Math Teachers’ Circle Network (www.mathteacherscircle.org), AIM provides planning guides, seed grants, mathematical materials, a semi-annual newsletter, and other resources.

 The NCNMTC provides Math Summer Camps for MTC leadership teams (new and established) to sustain and grow MTCs across North Carolina.
 In addition, we can recommend or provide guest facilitators for meetings throughout the year.
 For more information, please contact Sloan Despeaux (firstname.lastname@example.org_ or Nathan Borchelt (email@example.com).